In Hollande country, France's new political map emerges

 Macron's movement can seal their fate on Sunday, and in June's legislative elections.

-"You can have identical values, but come from the left or right," says 20-year-old Sam, a law student in neighboring Brive.
+"You can have identical values, but come from the left or right," says 20-year-old Sam, a law student in neighbouring Brive.
 "Why not stand up for something new?"

 Highlighting just that, local politicians believe that En Marche! will put up two candidates defecting from the Republicans and the Socialist party to stand for the region's two parliamentary seats.